GeekZoneHQ/infra/README.md

-# Learn Terraform - Provision an EKS Cluster
+# Provision an EKS Cluster using Terraform

-This repo is a companion repo to the [Provision an EKS Cluster learn guide](https://learn.hashicorp.com/terraform/kubernetes/provision-eks-cluster), containing
+This repo will guide and show you how to deploy an EKS cluster by using Terraform, an open-source infrastructure as code (IaC) software tool.
+Thanks to the use of configuration files where the infrastructure is codified, Terraform allows building, changing, and versioning infrastructure safely and efficiently.

-Terraform configuration files to provision an EKS cluster on AWS.
+In order to provision the cluster you will need to install

 Install the Terraform CLI and  AWS CLI.
 Configure the AWS CLI to use your credentials.